 Why did you become a governor?

-What is the most important contribution you bring to governing?
+What is your most important contribution as a governor?

 What do you enjoy least?

 Going to governors' meetings when they don't all turn up.
 We should share work more.

 Act as individuals.
 They're there as part of a group.
 Neither should they ever show disrespect.